Gum DiseaseSkip to the navigation

 There are two types of gum disease:

-- Gingivitis (say "jin-juh-VY-tus") is mild gum disease that affects only the gums, the soft tissue that surrounds the teeth.
+- Gingivitis (say "jin-juh-VY-tus") is gum disease that affects only the gums, the soft tissue that surrounds the teeth.

 - Periodontitis (say "pair-ee-oh-don-TY-tus") is more severe.
 It spreads below the gums to damage the tissues and bone that support the teeth.